HTB: Jeeves

 Port 80 was the fake Ask Jeeves search page:

 Every search just landed on a static error.html.
-Looking at the source confirmed it - the form action points to error.html unconditionally.
+Looking at the source confirmed it.
+The form action points to error.html unconditionally.
 The error page itself leaks something though:

 A SQL Server type conversion error with a full stack trace.
-The page is static - this isn’t live SQL output, it’s a hardcoded error page used as a decoy.
+The page is static.
+This isn’t live SQL output, it’s a hardcoded error page used as a decoy.
 The MSSQL version shown is from 2005 on Windows NT 5.0, which doesn’t match the actual OS.
 Port 80 is a dead end.

 Jenkins on Jetty